Setting up your Converso account

 Users are provisioned at two levels: Agent or Admin

-Admin has access to all functionality across all groups (there is presently no admin role for just a group), and can access Settings.
+Admin has access to all functionality across all groups (there is presently no admin role for just a group).
 You can create multiple Admin users.

-Agents are more restricted in use - they can't delete contacts, conversations, invoices, and can't edit any inputs in group admin.
-They also have no visibility of Message templates (under Group admin), and can't access Settings.
+Agents are more restricted in use - they can't access Settings, can't delete contacts, conversations or invoices, and can't edit any inputs in group admin.
+They also have no visibility of Message templates (under Group admin).

 Agents can though assign a conversation to themselves or another agent.
 They can also archive a conversation as long as the conversation was assigned to them.